© V. Tony Hauser

 Before joining HATLEY, Adam practiced law at the Montreal office of Norton Rose Fulbright (then Ogilvy Renault).
 He was a member of the National Post editorial board from 2003 to 2005.
 Previously to that, he was a Washington correspondent of The New York Sun, where he primarily covered foreign affairs.
 He reported from Iraq in May 2003.
 For the 2004-2005 school year, he was on fellowship at McGill University as a Sauvé Scholar.

-Adam's second book, Rescuing Canada's Right: Blueprint for a Conservative Revolution (with Tasha Kheiriddin), published in 2005, was called "the most forward-thinking book on Canadian conservatism in more than a generation" by the Toronto Sun.
-His first book, Gritlock: Are the Liberals in Forever?, (with Peter G. White), was released in 2001.
+Adam's second book, Rescuing Canada's Right: Blueprint for a Conservative Revolution (co-written with Tasha Kheiriddin), published in 2005, was called "the most forward-thinking book on Canadian conservatism in more than a generation" by the Toronto Sun.
+His first book, Gritlock: Are the Liberals in Forever?, (co-written with Peter G. White), was released in 2001.
 He has worked as a researcher on several books including both of Lord (Conrad) Black's presidential biographies: Franklin Delano Roosevelt: Champion of Freedom and The Invincible Quest: The Life of Richard Milhous Nixon.

 Adam was active in student and party politics at the local, provincial and national levels for several years.
 He was president of the Ontario Progressive Conservative Campus Association, the campus affiliate of the Ontario Tories, in 2001-2002 (Mike Harris’ last year as Premier) and policy director of the Progressive Conservative Youth Federation of Canada from 1998 to 2000.